 Supervised access and supervised access exchanges can offer some protection to women who are concerned about the safety of their children during access or their own safety as they exchange the children with their partner.

-For example, if the access parent has a serious and unstable mental health issue, a drug or alcohol problem, has threatened to abduct the children or poses other safety issues to the children, the court may order supervised access.
+For example, if the access parent has a serious and unstable mental health issue, a drug or alcohol problem, has threatened to abduct the children or poses other safety issues to the children, or has not seen the children for a long period of time, the court may order supervised access.

 If the primary parent has safety concerns for herself or has concerns the children might be exposed to inappropriate conduct by the access parent during the exchange, the court may order supervised exchanges.

 Courts can order supervised access or exchanges under sections 34(1) and 34(2) of the Children’s Law Reform Act.